Disclaimer: The following is not legal advice. Please contact Alexander Bachuwa at BachuwaLaw if you have a consumer protection question or claim.

 With President Trump’s signature, the Consumer Financial Protection Bureau (CFPB) rule that would have given consumers the right to opt out of arbitration will not go into effect.
 This means that consumers will have to file their grievances individually in a private arbitration instead of as a consolidated group in a public court of law.
 In response, Richard Cordray, the head of the CFPB said, “Companies like Wells Fargo and Equifax remain free to break the law without fear of legal blowback from their customers.”
 In contrast, Thomas Donohue, the CEO and president of the U.S. Chamber of Commerce stated, “Arbitration results in better and quicker outcomes for consumers, so we applaud both houses of Congress for taking action to pull back a rule that would have benefited the class-action trial bar at the expense of American consumers and businesses alike.”

 Class-actions can bring about change too by giving individuals a powerful, collective voice.
-When lawyers took on big tobacco, they did more than win $206,000,000,000, they exposed the misleading advertisements of tobacco companies and forced them to change their marketing practices.
+While technically not a class-action, when 46 state attorney generals took on big tobacco on behalf of their states (see 5 Biggest Class Action Settlements or Verdicts Ever), they did more than win $206,000,000,000, they exposed the misleading advertisements of tobacco companies and forced them to change their marketing practices.

 On the other hand, the financial gains from successful class-actions disproportionately favor lawyers over clients while producing no meaningful results for consumers.
 In a preposterous case, consumers sued Red Bull for false advertising because the drink did not ‘give them wings’ as the advertisement promised.
 When the case settled, the attorneys received $4,750,000 and the consumer received a four pack of Red Bull.